Azure-Samples/aistudio-end-to-end-baseline-architecture/README.md

 1. **Connect to AI Studio Hub**: Access your Azure AI Studio Hub and establish a connection.
 This is your gateway to leveraging the capabilities provided by Azure AI Studio.

-> [!IMPORTANT]
-> RBAC for AI Search authentication is prefered, for the moment only API Keys authentication seems to work.
-This document will be updated once this changes.

 1. **Create a new AI Search Connection**: Create a new connection using EntraID in the section Connections and select AI Search.

 1. **Create a New Project**: Within the AI Studio Hub, initiate a new project which will serve as the container for your AI applications and data.